Debt Relief Notices

-A Debt Relief Notice (DRN) is one of three new debt resolution mechanisms introduced under the Personal Insolvency Act 2012 for people who cannot afford to pay their personal debts.
-The new arrangements offer different solutions to people in different situations.
+A Debt Relief Notice (DRN) is one of 3 debt resolution arrangements for people who cannot afford to pay their personal debts.
+These arrangements offer different solutions to people in different situations.

-This document describes how to qualify for a DRN and how the process works.
+This page describes how to qualify for a DRN and how the process works.

-You can read a general overview of the new personal insolvency system here.
+You can read a general overview of personal insolvency options.

-You can only avail of a DRN once in your lifetime.
-You cannot get a DRN if you are involved in one of the other new debt resolution processes, or in the bankruptcy process, or if you have completed such a process within the last 5 years.
+You cannot get a DRN if you are involved in one of the other personal insolvency options, or the bankruptcy process, or if you have completed such a process within the last 5 years.

-A Debt Relief Notice is mainly designed to cover unsecured debts (though it can include some secured debts – see below) so it is important to know whether your debts are secured or not.
+A Debt Relief Notice mainly covers unsecured debts (though it can include some secured debts – see below) so it is important to know whether your debts are secured or not.